+- 99324 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: a problem focused history, a problem focused examination, and medical decision making that is straightforward. - Usually, the presenting problem(s) are of low severity.
+Physicians typically spend 20 minutes with the patient and/or family or caregiver. - 99325 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of low complexity. - Usually, the presenting problem(s) are of moderate severity.
+Physicians typically spend 30 minutes with the patient and/or family or caregiver.

+- 99326 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of moderate complexity. - Usually, the presenting problem(s) are of moderate to high complexity.
+Physicians typically spend 45 minutes with the patient and/or family or caregiver. - 99327 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity. - Usually, the presenting problem(s) are of moderate to high severity.
+Physicians typically spend 60 minutes with the patient and/or family or caregiver. - 99328 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity. - Usually, the patient is unstable or has developed a significant new problem requiring immediate physician attention.
+Physicians typically spend 75 minutes with the patient and/or family or caregiver.

-99332 Domiciliary or rest home visit for the evaluation and management of \$7.00 an established patient, which requires at least two of these three key components: an expanded problem focused interval history, an expanded problem focused examination, and/or medical decision making of moderate complexity.
-Usually, the patient is responding inadequately to therapy or has developed a minor complication. \$7.00 99333 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed interval history, a detailed examination, and/or medical decision making of high complexity.
-Usually, the patient is unstable or has developed a significant complication or a significant new problem.
-HOME SERVICES The following codes are used to report evaluation and management services provided in a private residence.
-NEW PATIENT 99341 Home visit for the evaluation and management of a new patient, \$7.00 which requires these three key components: a problem focused history, an problem focused examination, and medical decision making that is straightforward.
-Usually the presenting problem(s) are of low severity.
-Practitioners typically spend 20 minute face-to-face with the patient and/or family.
-Home visit for the evaluation and management of a new patient, \$7.00 99342 which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of low complexity.
-Usually, the presenting problem(s) are of moderate severity.
-Practitioners typically spend 30 minutes face-to-face with the patient and/or family. \$8.00 99343 Home visit for the evaluation and management of a new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of moderate complexity.
+- 99334 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a problem focused interval history, a problem focused examination, and/or medical decision making that is straightforward. - Usually, the presenting problem(s) are self-limited or minor. - 99335 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused interval history, an expanded problem focused examination, and/or medical decision making of low complexity. - Usually, the presenting problem(s) are of low to moderate severity. - 99336 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed interval history, a detailed examination, and/or medical decision making of moderate complexity. - Usually, the presenting problem(s) are of moderate to high severity.

+99337 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive interval history, a comprehensive examination, and medical decision making of moderate to high complexity.

 Usually, the presenting problem(s) are of moderate to high severity.
-Practitioners typically spend 45 minutes face-to-face with patient and/or family.

-99344 Home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination; and medical decision making of moderate complexity. \$8.00 Usually the presenting problem(s) are of high severity.
-Practitioners typically spend 60 minutes face-to-face with the patient and/or family.
-99345 Home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination; and medical decision making of high complexity. \$8.00 Usually the patient is unstable or has developed a significant new problem requiring immediate Practitioner attention.
-Practitioners typically spend 75 minutes face-to-face with the patient and/or family.
-ESTAB LISHED PATIENT 99347 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a problem focused interval history; a problem focused examination and straightforward medical decision making. \$7.00 Usually the presenting problem(s) are self-limited or minor.
-Practitioners typically spend 15 minutes face-to-face with the patient and/or family.
-99348 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused interval history; an expanded problem focused examination; medical decision making of low complexity. \$7.00 Usually the presenting problem(s) are of low to moderate severity.
-Practitioners typically spend 25 minutes face-to-face with the patient and/or family.
-99349 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed interval history; a detailed examination; medical decision making of moderate complexity. \$8.00 Usually the presenting problem(s) are of moderate to high severity.
-Practitioners typically spend 40 minutes face-to-face with the patient and/or family.

-99350 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive interval history; a comprehensive examination; medical decision making of moderate to high complexity.

-Usually the presenting problem(s) are of moderate to high severity.
-The patient may be unstable or may have developed a significant new problem requiring immediate practitioner attention.
-Practitioners typically spend 60 minutes face-to-face with the patient and/or family.
+The patient may be unstable or may have developed a significant new problem requiring immediate physician attention.